 Keir Starmer rules out nationalising Big Six energy firms

-Sir Keir Starmer has ruled out nationalising the UK’s largest energy firms in a major departure from the leadership of Labour under Jeremy Corbyn.
+Sir Keir Starmer has ruled out nationalising the UK’s largest energy firms, apparently watering down a leadership campaign pledge in a major departure from Labour under Jeremy Corbyn.

-But the current party leader did not exclude the possibility of another form of “common ownership” of the Big Six companies if he became prime minister, as a crisis of spiralling bills looms.
+As a crisis of spiralling bills looms, the current party leader said he would take a “pragmatic” approach to “common ownership” if he became prime minister.

 In an interview during the Labour Party conference in Brighton, Sir Keir also did not rule out raising income tax if he formed a government as he set out his principles for fairer taxation.

-And he set out plans to end the charitable status of England’s private schools to raise £1.7 billion and plough funding into state schools.
+And he detailed plans to end the charitable status of England’s private schools to raise £1.7 billion and plough funding into state schools.

-When it comes to common ownership I’m pragmatic about this.
-I do not agree with the argument that says we must be ideological

 Sir Keir has set the party on a course back towards centre ground after succeeding Mr Corbyn following the disastrous general election defeat to Boris Johnson.